HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-types.md

 ## Detailed Design

-Introduce a new field, `bundle-type`, in the DSS bundle manifest (the response to `GET bundle` in DSS).
+A new field, `bundle-type`, will be introduced to the DSS bundle manifest (the response to `GET bundle` in DSS).
 The field value is a string formatted in a similar manner to [DCP Media Types](https://docs.google.com/document/d/1TqihrgXjct9aDmTJO52_gE2WlpFysB1OkG9C8exmWTw) and consistent with the syntax defined in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-3.1.1.1).
 DSS must require the bundle type to be specified when creating a new bundle, but should not enforce the vocabulary.
 DSS must allow subscriptions